nicolas-sabbatini/simpleKey/README.md

-        keyBind() -- Bind a key or a table of keys. keyUnbind() -- Unbind a key or a table of keys. updateInput() -- Update the state of all bound keys. isDown() -- Return true if a bound key is down. isReleased() -- Return true if a bound key relesed in this frame. checkDown() -- Check if a key is dawn, this key don't need to be bound.
+        keyBind() -- Bind a key or a table of keys. keyUnbind() -- Unbind a key or a table of keys. updateInput() -- Update the state of all bound keys. justPressed() -- Return true on the first frame that a bound key is down. isDown() -- Return true if a bound key is down. isReleased() -- Return true if a bound key relesed in this frame. checkDown() -- Check if a key is dawn, this key don't need to be bound.